 Have a well crafted workspace you'd like to share with the Terra community?
 Sign up to feature your workspace!

-Featuring a workspace is a great opportunity for you to broadcast your work or discover ready to run workspaces with WDL workflows and interactive Jupyter notebooks that can be repurposed for your own research.
+Featuring a workspace is a great opportunity for you to broadcast your work or discover workspaces with ready-to-run WDL workflows and interactive Jupyter notebooks that can be repurposed for your own research.

 The Terra Library includes a curated selection of Showcases and Tutorials, which features public workspaces that highlight some of the community's finest reproducible (mostly) workspaces.
 Designed with collaboration in mind, these workspaces include well-documented dashboards that describe the contents of the work being performed.
-The idea is to enable you to easily reproduce other’s work, using public data and scripts preconfigured with the correct attributes so that each workflow and/or notebook is ready to run.
+The idea is to enable you to easily reproduce other’s work, using public data, and scripts preconfigured with the correct attributes so that each workflow and/or notebook is ready to run.

 Workspaces generally come in three flavors

 Analysis-focused workspaces (e.g. ToF)

 Generally associated with a pre- or post- publication stud, these highlight biological meaning/implication.
 The workspace will have a thorough description of the study, general motivation for the scientist/analyst’s experiment, caveats and concerns, and an ordered list of the case study steps.
 The workspace is a reproduction of the publication, with all the analysis tools, on the Terra platform.

 These workspaces focus on introducing users to specific public- or restricted-access datasets available in Terra’s Data Library.
 They bundle instructions for accessing and working with various cohorts and data types (per project) in the dashboard and include example workflows or notebooks that reproduce a typical analysis of the dataset.
 If data access is restricted, the workspace must include easy-to-follow instructions on how to gain access to the data and import the data to the workspace to run the workflows.